All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide side effects include nausea, diarrhea, vomiting, constipation, and abdominal discomfort.
 These are most common during dose escalation and typically improve over time.

 Serious risks include pancreatitis, gallbladder disease, and a boxed warning regarding thyroid C-cell tumors observed in animal studies.
-People with a history of medullary thyroid carcinoma or MEN2 syndrome should not take tirzepatide.
+People with a history of medullary thyroid carcinoma or MEN2 syndrome shouldn't take tirzepatide.

-For patients with eating disorders, there is a specific concern: powerful appetite suppression could shift a patient from binge eating into restrictive patterns.
+For patients with eating disorders, there's a specific concern: powerful appetite suppression could shift a patient from binge eating into restrictive patterns.
 Any use of tirzepatide in someone with BED should involve monitoring by a clinician experienced in eating disorders.

 Who Might Benefit